 When I left university 10 years ago I joined the Pharmacokinetic, Dynamics and Metabolism Department of my current company.
 However, I have held a number of different roles in that time.

 I started my working life as a discovery scientist working in the lab generating in vitro data for a large number of assays, and feeding this back to the project teams.
 Over time this role developed further and I took on more responsibilities and had a project support role where I was in charge of all the drug metabolism aspects for a couple of projects.
 Then, as the company re-organised, I joined the pharmacokinetic group where I was responsible for characterising and understanding the pharmacokinetics of project compounds.
 It was from this role that I moved into my current position where I use mathematical models to understand the concentration vs. effect relationship of compounds in animals and try and translate this into predicted effects in man.

 Do you think additional qualifications or experience would be an advantage for someone entering the industry now?
 What might be valuable?

-In the PKPD environment people with strong mathematical and/or engineering backgrounds would be highly suited to the role.
+In the PKPD environment people with strong mathematical or engineering backgrounds or both would be highly suited to the role.

 What is it like socially where you work?